sidk3/Basic-CSharp/README.md

 Modify and experiment with the code to get a better understanding of each concept.

 ## **Credits**
--Author: Mutyala Siddhartha Koushik.
+- Author: Mutyala Siddhartha Koushik.
--Tools Used: C# programming language, Visual Studio
+- Tools Used: C# programming language, Visual Studio